 Generally, the ideal way of clothing for any winter activity is to dress in layers.
 This is because dressing in layers allows you to adapt to sudden changes in temperature by shedding a layer, and prepares you for the times you will find yourself overheating from pushing your endurance to limits.

 The middle layer consists of general clothing or a fleece jacket.
-This layer provides extra insulation and transfers moisture towards the outer layer.
+This layer provides extra insulation and transfers moisture toward the outer layer.
 On the other hand, the outer layer protects your body against wind and rain and expels excess moisture.

 What follows are basic guidelines on what snowboarding clothes to wear and why you should wear them.
 For a quick link to the particular snowboarding item of your choice, click the links at the bottom of each type of snowboard gear:

-1. Base Layer
+I Base Layer

 This is the first layer of clothing that comes next to the skin.
 Pieces of Snowboard Gear for the base layer are designed to conserve body heat and keep you warm and dry.

 Keep in mind that the base layer should cover you from head to toe (i.e. comprising of a long-sleeved top, socks and full-length leggings or long johns).
 Also, stay away from cotton.
 Once cotton gets wet, its insulation capacities are lost, and thus it stays wet.

-Thermal Body Shirt
+1. Thermal Body Shirt

 This Snowboarding Apparel will keep you warm and dry by wicking moisture away from the skin and transferring it to the next layer.
 When buying a thermal body shirt, be sure that it has long sleeves.

 Thermal underwear is the best apparel to use as the first level of clothing.
 Polypropylene thermal underwear is readily available and does not scratch.

 Choose thinner snowboard socks over thicker ones.
 Thin, synthetic socks are a good choice since soft boots already incorporate some insulation, and very thick socks encourage feet to sweat and lose warmth more quickly.

-2. Second Layer
+II Second Layer

 Also known as the second layer, the middle layer serves as the insulation layer.
-The Snowboarding Clothes for this layer are made of materials designed to trap warm air next to your body as you ride, and transfer moisture towards the outer layer.
+The Snowboarding Clothes for this layer are made of materials designed to trap warm air next to your body as you ride, and transfer moisture toward the outer layer.

 You can put the middle layer on or off depending on the temperature and the amount of activity you perform.
 On warmer days the Snowboard Gear for this layer can serve as your outer layer of protection as well.

-Fleece Jackets or Sweater
+4. Fleece Jackets or Sweater

 As a second layer, you will want a Fleece or a Wool sweater.
 The fleece is the key component to remaining warm since it is lightweight and is able to ‘breathe’.

 Otherwise, look for another pair.
 Moreover, a good pair of Snowboarding Pants should keep you warm and dry and should have basic padding on the knees and the rear that will prevent melting snow from seeping through.

 However, different boots of the same size usually vary in the way they hold your feet and ankle.
 Quality boots can last for a long time so take the time to consider this when buying one.

-3. Finishing the Basics
+III Finishing the Basics

 The outer layer serves as the barrier between you and the winter mountain environment.
 With all of your heat inside the inner two layers, the Snowboarding Clothing for the outer layer should allow moisture vapor out, and still maintain an effective barrier in keeping snow and water out.

-Beanie, Hat or Helmet
+7. Beanie, Hat or Helmet

-If you prefer to wear a hat, choose one with the little ear flaps.
+If you prefer to wear a hat, choose one with little ear flaps.
 Remember, you can lose up to 90% of your body’s total heat through the top of your head.
 For head protection put on a Snowboard Helmet.